Consensys/0x-review/report/4_specific_findings.md

 ### Proper usage of `require` vs `assert`

-Use of the `assert` function should be limited to checking for states and error conditions which should be unreachable if properly designed.
-The `require` function should be used to validate  inputs, contract state, or return values from calls to external contracts.
+[`assert()` should be used to enforce invariants](#enforce-invariants-with-assert-instead-of-safemath-when-appropriate) and checking for states and error conditions which should be unreachable if code logic is correct.
+The `require()` function should be used to validate  inputs, contract state, or return values from calls to external contracts.

 Another important difference is that `require` compiles to the `REVERT` opcode (`0xfd`), which will refund unused gas after the [Metropolis Release](https://github.com/ethereum/EIPs/pull/206).